AbhiG-06/data-science-portfolio/README.md

 - ### Natural Language Processing

-	- [Natural Language processing: Fake and real news using NLTK]:  Classifying the news using NLTK and naive bayes algorithm to determine if an article is fake news or not.
+	- [Natural Language processing: Fake and real news using NLTK](https://github.com/AbhiG-06/data-science-portfolio/blob/main/fake-real-news-prediction.ipynb):  Classifying the news using NLTK and naive bayes algorithm to determine if an article is fake news or not.

 	_Tools: NLTK, scikit_